Imagine a world where there is no access to clean, potable water. Sounds frightening, right?

 Modern technology has also paved the way for automatic mechanical check valves that open and shut.
 Mechanical valves, which the device must include, further reduce the possibility of backflow and ensure that your plumbing systems function correctly.

 These backflow devices are commonly found in commercial settings, but residential areas can significantly benefit from them.
-This applies more if you own a sprinkler system connected to the main water supply system.
+This is especially true if you own a sprinkler system connected to the main water supply system.

 Cross-connections are the biggest culprits for cross-contamination and backflow occurs.
 If the supply pressure within the pipes decreases due to back pressure or a burst pipe or using the fire services, it can result in cross-contamination through the sprinkler head.
 This can, in turn, lead to fertilisers and pesticides mixing with clean water.